BeeLine Reader

 and has been reviewed by educators.

 Adoption

-BeeLine Reader's technology is patented and has been licensed by Blackboard's accessibility suite, the literacy nonprofit Reading Is Fundamental and the accessibility nonprofit Bookshare.
+BeeLine Reader's technology is patented and has been licensed by Blackboard's accessibility suite, the literacy nonprofit Reading Is Fundamental and the accessibility nonprofit Book share.
 California has bought a state-wide license for its libraries.

 Efficacy

 The company claims that independent testing has shown that its technology increases reading fluency and reading comprehension.
-It also claims that BeeLine Reader has been shown to be effective as an assistive technology for special education students, in a study done by Bookshare.
+It also claims that BeeLine Reader has been shown to be effective as an assistive technology for special education students, in a study done by Book share.
 A pilot study done by CNET showed that readers using BeeLine Reader on CNET stories read nearly 50 percent further into articles than readers using conventional text.

-Data Privacy

-The Privacy Policy says that the tools do not gather individual-level usage information.
-They do gather anonymous, aggregated information on what websites the tools are used to read on.
-The Privacy Policy provides instructions on how to defeat such collection, which is done via Google Analytics.